 o Bidding agency shall provide a list of all State and/or Federal contracts currently held or held in the past 3 years along with a contact name and phone number for the State and/or Federal agency

 BUDGET SECTION

 The Review Committee will examine all budget materials.
 Costs presented in the proposal will be considered as binding for successful bidders.
-Each proposal shall contain a Budget Section supporting all elements of the total bid cost which has the following:
+Each proposal shall contain a Budget Section which has the following: